 - Respect for one’s property and the property of others, including public property.

 In addition to controlling their own behavior, students are expected to do their utmost to help maintain a high level of conduct among fellow students.
-College policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.
+University policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.

-When a violation of College policy is believed to have occurred, the alleged infraction is reviewed by appropriate College officials or members of the student judicial board.
+When a violation of University policy is believed to have occurred, the alleged infraction is reviewed by appropriate University or members of the student judicial board.
 If a student is found responsible for violating the Honor and Student Conduct Codes, sanctions are issued to facilitate the positive growth and development of the student and to maintain effective learning and residential environments on campus.
 Attempts to commit acts prohibited by the Honor and Student Conduct Codes may be addressed through the same disciplinary procedures and result in the same sanctions as completed acts.

 Respect for Laws

-The Honor and Student Conduct Codes are based on the expectation that students will respect and obey all regulations of the College, the Commonwealth of Virginia, and the federal government.
+The Honor and Student Conduct Codes are based on the expectation that students will respect and obey all regulations of the University, the Commonwealth of Virginia, and the federal government.
 As adults, students are obligated to obey all laws and to bear ultimate responsibility for their actions.
-Violations of laws committed off campus may be interpreted as having impact on or posing a threat to the College community; consequently, such violations can result in on-campus disciplinary action.
+Violations of laws committed off campus may be interpreted as having impact on or posing a threat to the University community; consequently, such violations can result in on-campus disciplinary action.

-College disciplinary action may proceed during the pendency of any criminal/civil adjudication involving the same incident and is not subject to delay or challenge on the ground that criminal/civil charges are unresolved, reduced, or dismissed.
+University disciplinary action may proceed during the pendency of any criminal/civil adjudication involving the same incident and is not subject to delay or challenge on the ground that criminal/civil charges are unresolved, reduced, or dismissed.

 If regulations or laws are considered to be unfair or improper, it is expected that students will use appropriate, established, and lawful procedures to effect change.